karl-run/react-dark-theme/README.md

 }
 ```

-This technique works with any CSS-in-JS library, and should in theory be MUCH faster than those libraries "native" way to handle themes.
+This technique works with any CSS-in-JS library, and should in theory be *much* faster than those libraries' "native" way to handle themes.

 ### Props